ans-group/terraform-provider-ecloud/docs/resources/ecloud_instance.md

 - `host_group_id`: ID of the dedicated host group to move the instance to.
 Cannot be used with `resource_tier_id`
 - `resource_tier_id`: ID of the public resource tier to move the instance to.
 Cannot be used with `host_group_id`
 - `ip_address`: DHCP IP address to allocate to instance
+- `encrypted`: Whether instance should be encrypted at rest

 **Note on Floating IPs**